ADVOCACY

 Preserving Palmer Pharmacy

-Some stories are so important in forming a community’s sense of identity and understanding of its history that to lose them would be a disservice to current and future generations.
-Such is the case with the life of Dr. Zirl A. Palmer, who was just the third African American pharmacist to practice in Lexington, Kentucky and the first African American to serve on the University of Kentucky’s Board of Trustees.
+Some stories are so central to a community’s self-identity that losing them would be a disservice to current and future generations.
+Such is the case with the life of Dr. Zirl A. Palmer, who was just the third African-American pharmacist to practice in Lexington and the first African American to serve on the University of Kentucky’s Board of Trustees.

-Dr. Palmer’s legacy of achievement, service, and triumph over adversity is largely unknown, and one of the last tangible reminders of his impact in the community – his former drug store at 400 East 5th Street – faces an uncertain future.
+Dr. Palmer’s achievements, service, and triumphs over adversity are still largely unknown, but one of the last tangible reminders of his impact in the community — his former drug store at 400 E. Fifth Street — will now serve as an enduring testament to his legacy.